robvoyzey-pm/second-breakfast/README.md

 Single-file offline PWA expense tracker for long-term travellers.

 No account.
 No cloud.
 No Sauron.
 Natural language logging.
-Simply write it how you'd say it Multi-currency, multi-country
+Simply write it how you'd say it.
+Multi-currency, multi-country.
-Multi-night accommodation spread
+Multi-night accommodation spread.
 Designed for mobile tracking on the move.
-Works offline
+Works offline.

 **[Open the purse →](https://robvoyzey-pm.github.io/second-breakfast)**